 '''

 Modify the number of threads used by Kylo at startup to inspect and build the NiFi flow cache.
-Default is 10 if into the specified nifi.flow.inspector.threads=10
+Default is 10 if into the inspection of threads of threads of the inspection of

 '''

-- 3.4 Ensure the property security.jwt.key in both kylo-services and kylo-ui application.properties file match.
-They property below needs to match in both of these files: - /opt/kylo/kylo-ui/conf/application.properties - /opt/kylo/kylo-services/conf/application.properties.
+3.4 Ensure the property security.jwt.key in both kylo-services and kylo-ui application.properties file match.
+They property below needs to match in both of these files:

+- /opt/kylo/kylo-ui/conf/application.properties - /opt/kylo/kylo-services/conf/application.properties.